Burnley fake psychiatrist committed wicked deception, judge says

 She had claimed she had moved to New Zealand after she and her family were tortured.

-The court was also told Alemi had been jailed for five years after being convicted of three fraud offences in 2018 in relation to the forging of the will of an 84-year-old which made her the beneficiary.
+The court was also told Alemi, who previously lived in High Harrington, Cumbria, had been jailed for five years after being convicted of three fraud offences in 2018 in relation to the forging of the will of an 84-year-old, which would have seen her inherit the woman's Keswick bungalow and £300,000.

 Addressing her, Judge Manley said there was "only one possible sentence and that will be a sentence of immediate custody of some substantial length".